wilsonmar/wilsonmar.github.io/_posts/2018-04-06-bash-coding.md

 <a target="_blank" href="https://shellcheck.com">shellcheck.com</a> or installed from
 <a target="_blank" href="https://github.com/koalaman/shellcheck">https://github.com/koalaman/shellcheck</a>

-To override the triggering of one of its particular rules so that it does not appear as an error, a line like this is added
+To override the triggering of one of its particular rules so that it does not appear as an error, add a comment line like this referencing the rule to ignore:

 <pre># shellcheck disable=SC2059</pre>